BorisPaunovic/Knowledge-Showdown-API/README.md

 ## Overview

 The Knowledge Showdown API enables seamless communication with the Knowledge Showdown Database, allowing you to efficiently control and manipulate data related to avatars, countries, average scores, categories, questions, users, games, responses, answers, roles, and permissions.
-The API is designed to facilitate the integration of the Knowledge Showdown system into your applications.
+The API is designed to serve as a bride between [Knowledge Showdown Web Application](https://github.com/BorisPaunovic/Kowledge-Showdown-Web-App)  and the  [Knowledge Showdown DB](https://github.com/BorisPaunovic/Knowledge-Showdown-Database).